jamesgiff5/Industry-Level_Forecasting_and_Volatility_Analysis/README.md

 ---

-*(Full results, visuals, and recommendations are available in the PDF report.
-The interactive Scenario Calculator and complete forecast tables are included in the accompanying Excel workbook.)*
+📎 *Full results, visuals, and recommendations are included in the PDF report.
+The interactive Scenario Calculator and complete forecast tables are available in the accompanying Excel workbook.*